Proximity-induced flat bands and topological properties in a decorated diamond chain: Characterization of the proximity-induced flat bands

 The appearance of the FBs in the energy spectrum elaborated in subsection~\ref{subsec:band-structure} is a momentum ($k$)-space description.
 In the present subsection, we will discuss how one can classify such FB states using a real space description.
 It is in general true that, corresponding to the FB energies in the electronic band structure of a lattice model, it is always possible to construct a special kind of eigenstate in the real space in which we can have nonzero wave function amplitude distribution only over a few unit cells of the lattice, and they are connected with each other with strictly zero wave function amplitudes.
 Such real-space configurations of the FB states are known as the compact localized states.
 The construction of the CLS can be imagined to act as a \emph{quantum prison}, in which the electrons are completely localized at the FB energies even in the absence of any disorder in the system.

 For the decorated diamond lattice model, the construction of the CLS corresponding to the various FB energies is exhibited in Fig.~\ref{fig:CLS}.
 We observe that for the FB at $E=0$, the CLS spans over only one unit cell, whereas for the FBs at $E=-1$ and $E=-2$, the CLS are spread over two unit cells.
 Such spread of the CLS is often connected to a boost of the quantum metric, which is the real part of the quantum geometric tensor, and may be useful in the study of unconventional FB superconductivity~\cite{Quantum-metric-prb-2022}.
 The highly localized character of the eigenstates corresponding to the CLS will be more clear to us from the analysis of the density of states of the system, which is discussed in the following subsection.
+Before we end this subsection, it is worthwhile to highlight an interesting remark: in some cases, CLS may not be the complete basis functions of the FB; one may construct certain noncontractible loop states which must come from another dispersive band.
+Hence, one of the dispersive bands touches the flat band at exactly one point~\cite{Balents-prb-2008,Bernevig-prl-2020}.